 CarbonCure was founded in 2007 by Rob Niven.
 Rob had recently graduated with a Masters in Environmental Engineering from McGill University, where he studied the benefits of introducing CO2 to fresh concrete.
 That year, Rob attended a United Nations summit on Climate Change, where he saw a global demand for solutions to reduce carbon emissions.

 Inspired by the summit, Rob thought to himself, “The scientific community understands that CO2 can be chemically converted to a mineral within concrete.
 So why can’t we find a way to use CO2 in every-day concrete, and help concrete producers respond to the demand for green building products?”

 CarbonCure is the world leader in CO2 utilization technologies for the cement and concrete sector.
-Its retrofit technology chemically mineralizes waste carbon dioxide during the concrete manufacturing process to make greener and stronger concrete.
-The CarbonCure Technology is being used by over 100 concrete producers today to reduce concrete’s carbon footprint, create new production cost savings and gain a competitive sales advantage.
+Its retrofit technology chemically mineralizes waste carbon dioxide during the concrete production process, making greener and stronger concrete.
+The CarbonCure Technology is being used by over 130 concrete producers today to reduce concrete’s carbon footprint, create new production cost savings and gain a competitive sales advantage.

 What makes them special?

-The CarbonCure technology provides economic advantages to its customers while reducing carbon emissions — truly a win-win solution.
-The emerging industry of beneficial-reuse-of-CO2 sector is expected to become a $1 trillion industry by the year 2030, according to The Global CO2 Initiative.
-CarbonCure’s portfolio of technologies has the potential to reduce up to 700 megatons of annual global CO2 emissions and create up to $26 billion in new production efficiencies
+The CarbonCure Technology provides economic advantages to its customers while reducing carbon emissions — truly a win-win solution.
+The emerging industry of beneficial reuse of CO2 is expected to become a $1 trillion industry by the year 2030, according to The Global CO2 Initiative.
+CarbonCure’s portfolio of technologies has the potential to reduce up to 500 megatons of annual global CO2 emissions and create up to $26 billion in new production efficiencies.